 Women’s Motor Racing Associates Club (WMRAC)

-Known as the Doghouse Owners Club the WMRAC was the first of its kind; founded in the “swinging sixties”, a golden era for Grand Prix motor racing, when drivers and team owners could indulge in the sport.
+Known as the Doghouse Owners’ Club, the WMRAC was the first of its kind; established in the “swinging sixties”, a golden era for Grand Prix motor racing, when drivers and team owners could indulge in the sport.

 “As the BRDC is the ‘Who’s Who’ of British Motorsport, so the WMRAC – known as the Doghouse Owners’ Club – is the equivalent on the other side of the gender fence, with many famous names still involved and with many so well connected within motorsport circles.”

 Howden Ganley, former BRM and Williams Grand Prix Driver, BRDC Vice President and WMRAC ‘Honoree Dog’

 Follow Howden Ganley’s ‘Musings’ in our Members Blog